maitreyyi/FabFlix/README.md

-## CS 122B Project 1 FabFlix
+### CS 122B Project 1 FabFlix

-### Instructions to deploy Fablix:
+## Instructions to deploy Fablix:
-1. Clone this repository using `git clone'
+1. Clone this repository using `git clone https://github.com/UCI-Chenli-teaching/cs122b-s24-team-cs.git'

-### Group Member Contributions:
+## Group Member Contributions:

-Sharon:
+# Sharon:
--

-Maitreyi:
+# Maitreyi:

 -Worked on the SQL table creations for 'moviedb' with Sharon -Worked on Star Servlet and HTML and JavaScript file related to single-star pages -Worked on displaying top 20 movies ranked by ratings in HTML and Java